GPT: Frequently Asked Questions

 Why would a customer pay more for green power if they can choose less expensive options?

 Buying green power offers customers an opportunity to significantly reduce their individual impact on the environment.
 Renewable resources like wind and solar are constantly replenished and cleaner than fossil fuels.
-Burning coal, oil and natural gas to generate electricity produces carbon dioxide, a greenhouse gas, and other emissions.
+Burning fossil fuels to generate electricity produces carbon dioxide, a greenhouse gas, and other emissions.

 Why would I want to spend more money to pay for something everyone will benefit from (even if they choose not to pay)?

 By choosing to pay slightly more for renewable energy, you are creating demand for and participating in a market for regional sources of renewable energy.
 You have a direct, positive effect on decisions to develop more renewable energy sources.